MicrosoftDocs/architecture-center/docs/cloud-adoption/migrate/azure-migration-guide/manage-costs.md

 ::: form action="OpenBlade[#blade/Microsoft_Azure_Billing/ModernBillingMenuBlade/Overview]" submitText="Go to Cost Management + Billing" ::: form-end

-**Explore Azure Cost Management**
+**Explore Azure Cost Management:**

 To explore cost analysis, create a budget, or view advisor recommendations:

 ::: form action="OpenBlade[#blade/Microsoft_Azure_CostManagement/Menu/costanalysis]" submitText="Go to Azure Cost Management" ::: form-end

-**Apply a resource tag**
+**Apply a resource tag:**

 To apply a tag to a resource group:

-1. Go to **Resource Groups**
+1. Go to **Resource Groups**.
-1. Select on a resource group
+1. Select on a resource group.
-1. Select **Tags**
+1. Select **Tags**.
-1. Type in a new name and value or select an existing name and value
+1. Type in a new name and value or select an existing name and value.

 ::: form action="OpenBlade[#blade/HubsExtension/Resources/resourceType/Microsoft.Resources/subscriptions/resourceGroups]" submitText="Go to Resource Groups" ::: form-end